MrOnlineCoder/MotuNovuRecipeBox/README.md

 **None of the code or this README were written using AI agents**

-You view live demo at: [https://motu-novu-recipe-box-assignment.vercel.app/](https://motu-novu-recipe-box-assignment.vercel.app/)
+You can view live demo at: [https://motunovurecipeboxnm.netlify.app/](https://motunovurecipeboxnm.netlify.app/)

 Or, if you want to start locally: